vim-ctrlspace/vim-ctrlspace/README.md

 First, I wanted a cool buffer list.
 Something neat and easy.
 MinibufExplorer and friends have some issues with unnamed buffers.
 Also, I have troubles when I have too many buffers open.
 The list gets longer and longer.
-A tool like CtrlP was helpful to some point (especially when I was looking for a buffer), but it doesn't show you all buffers available.
+A tool like CtrlP was helpful to some point (usually when I was looking for a buffer), but it doesn't show you all buffers available.

-I started playing with Rob Lillack's *VIM bufferlist* and finally I created a solution.
+I started playing with Rob Lillack's *VIM bufferlist* and finally I've created a solution.
 I've introduced a concept of many buffer lists tightly coupled with tabs.
 That means each tab holds its own buffer list.
-Once the buffer is shown in the tab, the tab is storing it in its own buffer list.
+Once a buffer is shown in the tab, the tab is storing it in its own buffer list.
 No matter in which window.
 It's just like having many windows related to the same concern, but without the need of split windows at all!
 Then you can forget the buffer (remove it from tab's buffer list), or perform many other actions.
-Of course, it's possible to access the main buffer list (the list of all open buffers).
-In that way, you can easily add new friends to the current tab.
-It's also perfectly valid to have a buffer shared among many tabs at the same time (it can be listed on many lists).
+Of course, it's possible to access the main buffer list (the list of all open buffers) - in that way, you can easily add new friends to the current tab.
+It's also perfectly valid to have a buffer shared among many tabs at the same time (it will be listed on many lists).
 Similarly, you can have a buffer that is not connected to any particular tab.
-It's just a hidden buffer (not displayed at the moment), visible in the "all buffers" list.
+It's just a hidden buffer (not displayed at the moment), visible only in the "all buffers" list.

 That was a breaking change.
 Next things are just consequences of that little invention.
-I've added a lot of buffer operations (opening, closing, renaming, etc), the ability of opening files (together with file operations too), fuzzy search through buffer lists and files, full list jumps and search history, easy access to tabs (with full tab management and custom tab names), and finally workspace management (saving to disk and loading).
-That means you can have many named workspaces per project.
+I've added a lot of buffer operations (opening, closing, renaming, etc), the ability of opening files (together with file operations too), fuzzy search through buffer lists and files, separate jump lists, search history, easy tab access (with full tab management and custom tab names), and last but not least, workspace management (saving to disk and loading).
+That means you can have plenty of named workspaces per project.

 All those improvements let me to start using **Vim-CtrlSpace** instead of *CtrlP* or even *NERDTree*.
-But, of course, nothing stops you to combine all those plugins together, especially if you used to work with other ones.
+But, of course, nothing stops you to combine all those plugins together, especially if you used to work with them.
 There are no inteferences, just some functionality doubling.

 Installation
 ------------